Moving to Playa Del Carmen, Mexico

 Your favorite spoons, spatulas and knives.
 These simple things can be hard to replace.
 There is this good store in Playa Del Carmen but they don’t have everything.

 Being in a tropical climate means that you will most likely need air running all the time.
 To save on AC cost, fans are used like big box fans and ceiling fans.
-Box fans and fans on a stand can be bought here but are usually about 20%-35% more.
+Box fans and fans on a stand can be bought here but are usually about 20%-30% more.
 Ceiling fans can be bought cheap here but since you will see them all the time and it is a constant feature, if you see one that is designed nicely, then bring it.
 Just make sure they move a lot of air.
-There is a big difference between fans and it can be frustrating having a fan on high and barely feeling it.
+There is a big difference between fans, and it can be frustrating having a fan on high and barely feeling it.
+Good ceiling fans in Mexico will start around 4000 pesos.
+Anything less will probably only work for a few years and need a compressor replaced.
+It is much better to buy quality fans the first time and save hassle (speaking from experience).

 Lamps are not used much here and finding lamp shades is hard.
 REALLY hard.
 Maybe forget the lamps all together.

 If it will hold up in the climate then bring it because finding anything old is a challenge.
-Old things can be found in older cities but most items are expensive.
+Old things can be found in older cities, but most items are expensive.
 Most good items have been purchased already to furnish colonial homes or haciendas in the Yucatan.
+See our guide to buying antiques locally.

 Video equipment, underwater and regular all for documenting your adventure.
 There are so many interesting things to see that you will want to take lots of photos.
 Cameras are in general cheaper outside of Mexico.